All Products

 2. In the left-side navigation pane, choose Network & Security > Security Groups.

-4. Copy and save the ID of the security group.
+4. Copy the security group ID.

 apiVersion: alibabacloud.com/v1